-The complexity of engineered systems is increasing.
-This is mainly due to their heterogeneity: software controls hardware components in a feedback loop, and the complete system has to interact (safely) with the environment.
-Often, multiple systems are connected in a network and have to communicate to achieve a task.
-With the advent of Cyber-Physical Systems (CPS), smart mechatronic systems of the Industry4.0 initiative, and the Internet-of-Things (IoT), engineers are facing challenges of an unprecedented magnitude.
+The complexity of nowadays' heterogeneous systems is constantly increasing.
+With the advent of Cyber-Physical Systems (CPS), smart mechatronic systems of the Industry 4.0 initiative, and the Internet-of-Things (IoT), engineers are facing challenges of an unprecedented magnitude.

-To successfully and efficiently tackle the complexity of the engineered system, modelling- and simulationbased techniques are increasingly used in the flow of the engineering work.
-Model-Driven Engineering (MDE) (Kent 2002) regards models as first-class concepts during system development: before realizing the system, stakeholders build models of the various aspects of the system, resulting in a virtual product which can be analysed, simulated and verified.
+To successfully and efficiently tackle the complexity of the engineered system, modelling- and simulation-based techniques became of a particular importance in the flow of the engineering work.
+Model-Driven Engineering (MDE) (Kent 2002) regards models as first-class concepts during system development: before realizing the system, stakeholders build models of the various aspects of the system, resulting in a virtual product which can be later analyzed, simulated and verified.
 Stakeholder models capture the parts of the virtual product relevant to the stakeholder (Broman et al. 2012).
-Often, stakeholders specialize in different domains and, therefore, their models are domain-specific.
+Due to the complexity of the engineered systems, it is often the case that the stakeholders are specialized in different domains and, therefore, their models are domain-specific as well.
 Within MDE, Multi-Paradigm Modelling (MPM) (Mosterman and Vangheluwe 2004) actively promotes this specialization.
-MPM advocates modeling every relevant aspect of the system explicitly, using the most appropriate formalism(s), at the most appropriate level(s) of abstraction, while explicitly modelling the process.
+MPM advocates modeling every relevant aspect of the system explicitly, using the most appropriate formalism, at the most appropriate level of abstraction, while explicitly modelling the process.

-Such processes aim at depicting how the various domain-specific models are used during development.
-Models are passed around in the process and are being worked on within the activities of the process.
+Such processes aim at depicting how the various domain-specific models are used during the development.
+Models are passed around during the process and are being worked on in the activities of the process.
 These activities are either manual or automated, and typically make use of various services offered by engineering tools.
-If modelled in an appropriate formalism, the process can be analysed and subsequently enacted (Osterweil 1987).
+If modelled in an appropriate formalism, the process can be analyzed and subsequently enacted (Osterweil 1987).
 The enacted process orchestrates the engineering services, thus enabling a higher level of automation in the flow of the modelling work in general.

-Orchestration requires a detailed specification of the interaction protocol with external services.
+Orchestration requires a detailed specification of the interaction protocol with the external services.
 In manual activities, user input is required, often through a (visual) modelling and simulation tool.
 In automated activities, a service (or multiple services) might be invoked and communicated with in an automated way.
-Such interaction protocols exhibit timed, reactive, and concurrent behaviour, making their formal analysis paramount in industrial-scale engineering processes.
-The analysis of the interaction protocols can improve its overall process with regards to transit time, scheduling, resource utilization, and overall model consistency.
-These interactions are, however, typically specified in scripts or program code, which interface with the API of the tools providing the services.
-Such an encoding of the interaction protocols inhibits their formal analysis.
+Such interaction protocols can be very complex, as they rely on timed, reactive, and concurrent behaviour, making their formal analysis paramount in real engineering processes.
+The analysis of the interaction protocols in the process at hand enables improving the overall process from various aspects, such as transit time, scheduling, resource utilization, overall model consistency, etc. These interactions are, however, typically specified in the form of scripts or programs, which interface with the API of the tools providing the services.
+Such an encoding of the interaction protocols poses a serious challenge in their formal analyzability.

 The contributions of this paper are twofold.
 First, we propose to explicitly model the external service interaction protocols in the activities of engineering processes using SCCD (Van Mierlo et al. 2016), a variant of Statecharts (Harel 1987).
-SCCD is appropriate for modelling timed, reactive, autonomous, and dynamic-structure behaviour, as it has native constructs available for it.
+SCCD is appropriate for modeling timed, reactive and autonomous behaviour, as it has native constructs available for it.
 This facilitates the implementation of the interactions protocols, and enables future analysis of the service orchestration.
-Second, we provide execution semantics for the overall process by combining the activities expressed as SCCD models in a composed SCCD model, augmented with process semantics.
-This avoids the need to define operational semantics for activity diagrams, which is non-trivial.
+Second, we provide execution semantics for the overall process by combining the previously defined activities into a higher level statechart, augmented with process semantics.